ThomasdenH/iban_validate/README.md

 - The checksum of the address is invalid

 ### validate_iban_country()
 This function validates the BBAN country specific part of an IBAN address.
+It distinguishes between three different
+results:
+- The country was recognized and the country format is valid
+- The country was recognized and the country format is invalid
+- The country was not recognized